Tomer27cz/energy-line-gauge/README.md

 <div id="installation">
 <h1> Installation</h1>

-<h2> Installation via <a href="https://hacs.xyz/">HACS</a> (currently not in the store - waiting for pull request) </h2>

-1. Make sure the [HACS](https://github.com/custom-components/hacs) custom component is installed and working.
-2. Search for `energy-line-gauge` and add it through HACS
-3. Refresh home-assistant.

 <h2> Manual installation via <a href="https://hacs.xyz/">HACS</a> <img src="https://img.shields.io/badge/-Recommended-%2303a9f4"/></h2>

 1. Make sure the [HACS](https://github.com/custom-components/hacs) custom component is installed and working.